 This recipe is a twist on a classic with the addition of smoked salmon pieces and prawns in the pâté itself.
 It’s really easy to make and doesn’t require any cooking time.

 No cooking time

-2. Add the black pepper and a little squeeze of lemon juice to the mixture
+- Add the black pepper and a little squeeze of lemon juice to the mixture.

-3. Take your oat cakes and spread the mixture on the cake
+- Take your oat cakes and spread the mixture on the cake.
+Voila!

 Mini Chocolate and Ginger Brownies

-If you are looking for one of the best canapé recipes that is a bit sweet, this mini brownie recipe could be the perfect solution.
+If you’re looking for one of the best canapé recipes for something sweet, this mini brownie recipe could be the perfect solution.

 10 minutes preparation